beaulian/cuckoofilter/README.md

 false positive rates, cuckoo filters have lower space overhead than space-optimized Bloom filters.

-To Know more details of Cuckoo Filter, please read the paper.
+To know more details of Cuckoo Filter, please read the paper.

 Installation
 ---